-I often wonder what people think about when walking.
-‘What are you thinking about?’ is a question I often irritatingly ask my partner when we walk together in the countryside.
-This is probably one of the reasons I often find myself walking alone.
+A habit of asking ‘what are you thinking about?’ may be one of the reasons I often find myself walking alone.
 Secretly, of course, I’m hoping someone will ask me the same.
-People who know me know better than to do so.
-There’s a non-zero probability of my coming out with some absurd rubbish like ‘the concepts of liminality and the palimpsest’.
+Those who’ve walked with me know better than to do so.
+It’s usually food, or something like ‘the concepts of liminality and the palimpsest’.

-A palimpsest, as we all know, is a surface or substrate that has been re-used, often multiple times, with incomplete erasure, the old work showing through the new.
-When not distracted by novelty or by prosaic survival issues, I often find myself contemplating the idea of the palimpsest when walking.
+A palimpsest, as we know, is a surface or substrate that has been re-used, often multiple times, with incomplete erasure, the old work showing through the new.
+When not distracted by novelty or survival issues, I often find myself contemplating the idea of the palimpsest when walking.
 The British countryside both exhibits that quality per se and, by layering further experiences onto my own life history, engenders it within myself.
-The palimpsest blog is in the works; I know you can’t wait.

 Walking a trail through wild country also engenders two kinds of liminality, in what the French probably don’t call a double engendre.
 Again, landscapes can in themselves be liminal, as well as triggering subjective experiences of liminality in those who encounter them.
 But what in this world or the next (or on the threshold between them) does ‘liminal’ even mean?
 Go on, you want to know…

 Liminal means having the nature of or pertaining to a threshold.
-The only sense (ha ha) offered by my trusty Collins dictionary is the psychological one – describing a sensation at or approaching the threshold of conscious experience.
+The only sense offered by my dictionary is the psychological one – describing a sensation at or approaching the threshold of conscious experience.
 Hence subliminal – sensations below our experience threshold but which we nonetheless still sense.
-The latter has little to do of course in modern usage with the sublime, another concept I often ponder in wild country (you’ll be pleased to hear).
-Their confusingly similar form and etymology can apparently be resolved by appreciating that in Latin the word limin signified not so much a doorstep as a lintel, to be approached from below and passed under, rather than from above and over².
+The latter has little to do in modern usage with the sublime, another concept I often ponder in wild country.
+Their similar form and etymology can apparently be resolved by appreciating that in Latin the word limin signified not so much a doorstep as a lintel, to be approached from below and passed under, rather than from above and over².

 The cultural anthropologist Victor Turner wrote extensively on liminality and a nice chap called Charles La Shure¹ provides a remarkable exegesis of his ideas here.
 For Turner, to be liminal was indeed to be on a threshold, on an edge, in a crack between categories, in an intermediate state, but to be so only temporarily and in anticipation of transition.

 Turner’s liminality implies and contains eventual self-resolution, the expectation that the threshold will be crossed into a new or successor state or category.
 Hence it differs from marginal or outsider states (of persons, places, being), which situate permanently upon edges.
 Turner developed this concept by studying rituals.
-He applied it particularly to rites of passage, of which walking a long distance trail seems to me even within the more isolated, deracinated and deritualised arenas of our modern lives to be a more than residually meaningful example.
+He applied it particularly to rites of passage, of which walking a long distance trail seems to me to be a more than residually meaningful example, especially within the isolated, deracinated and deritualised arenas of our modern lives.

 It doesn’t necessarily do so by definition, because as La Shure explains “liminality is not outside the social structure or on its edges, it is in the cracks within the social structure itself”¹.
 The Pennine Way isn’t a natural phenomenon, but a human artefact like a car park, an embankment or a drainage dyke.
 The liminality we experience during its rite of passage is a social construct, quite distinct from our simultaneous primal experience of the landscape and the outdoors.

-Drifting outside semantics and up into the hills, though, it’s clearly true in practical terms that the more the Pennine Way is tamed into resembling our quotidian country parks and day walks, the less it enables us to approach physical, psychological or social edges.
-The more structure that is imposed on the activity of walking it, the less we thereby experience the facet of liminality identified by Victor Turner as when “the confrontation between ‘activity which has no structure’ and its ‘structured results’ produces in men their highest pitch of self-consciousness” (quoted by La Shure¹).
+It’s clearly true in practical terms that the more the Pennine Way is tamed into resembling our quotidian country parks and day walks, the less it enables us to approach physical, psychological or social edges.
+The more structure that is imposed on the activity of walking a trail, the less we thereby experience the facet of liminality identified by Victor Turner as when “the confrontation between ‘activity which has no structure’ and its ‘structured results’ produces in men their highest pitch of self-consciousness” (quoted by La Shure¹).

-Walking and wild camping alone in wild country is still almost as unstructured an activity as you can get.
-Yet the following of a defined trail, the tasks necessary for physical survival and the prior planning of this interposition of an atypical activity (liminally) between segments of our normal lives, among other things, have all dumped structure onto the experience.
-This confrontation creates a cognitive dissonance, which can be very thought provoking, if you leave yourself enough spare energy to think, and that’s a vital ‘if’.
+Walking and camping alone in wild country is almost as unstructured an activity as you can get.
+Yet the following of a defined trail, the tasks necessary for physical survival and the prior planning of this interposition of an atypical activity between segments of our normal lives, all dump structure onto the experience.
+This confrontation creates a cognitive dissonance, which can be very thought provoking, if you leave yourself enough spare energy to think.

-We can take from all this, I think, that for the Pennine Way to maximally raise our consciousnesses individually and collectively it needs to be a ritual, but one that is neither excessively ritualised nor distractingly arduous.
+For a trail to maximally raise consciousness both individually and collectively it needs to be a ritual, but one that is neither excessively ritualised nor distractingly arduous.
 It seems to me that those who push their outdoor experiences to extremes or who sublimate them into consciousness-consuming ‘challenges’ or ‘events’ are missing out.
-Big time.

-It’s also worth noting that just as we mustn’t tame The Way, neither must we impose on it in our minds a false isolation from its context.
+Also, just as we mustn’t tame The Way, neither must we impose on it in our minds a false isolation from its context.
 The edge defines the structure, the structure creates the edge.
-Much of the experiential power of the Pennine Way comes, in fact, from its being something of a rus in urbe by the standards of hiking trails globally.
+Much of the experiential power of the Pennine Way comes in fact from its being something of a rus in urbe, by the standards of hiking trails globally.

-Liminal individuals, as La Shure notes, can be seen as a threat to structure, wormholes allowing unwonted and unwanted communication between categories.
+Liminal individuals, as La Shure notes, can be seen as a threat to structure.
+They are wormholes, allowing unwonted and unwanted communication between categories.
 You often sense a celebration of this in folksy evocations of hillwalking as an ‘alternative’ or even ‘radical’ activity, a putative leveller of ‘social class’.
-La Shure memorably analogises liminal individuals as sewer dwellers, flitting in and out of cities, in and out of social structures at any number of points of penetration.
+La Shure memorably analogises liminal individuals as sewer dwellers, flitting in and out of cities, in and out of social structures, at multiple points of penetration.

-And either way, whether we see ourselves as subversively or constructively liminal, by moving into fault zones, accepting the possibilities of transition, we move into strange weather but we also, as the song says, bring our own weather with us.
-Inevitably we act as bridges, as channels into and across the very cracks in the social structure we had been hoping to locate and experience.
-Like the Pennine Way, the edge is a slippery and fragile place, littered and polluted by our presence.
+Either way, whether we see ourselves as subversively or constructively liminal, by moving into the fault zone of the trail, accepting possibilities of transition, we move into strange weather but we also, as the song says, bring our own weather with us.
+Like the trail, the edge is a slippery and fragile place, littered and polluted by our presence.

-This of course is the paradox of seeking an edge, especially via a wild place.
-Our arrival onto a remote trail with our prefab maps and our Bailey bridge blogs immediately integrates the edge into the structure.
-By channelling our society into the wild along the poisonous pipe of our presence amidst it, we drain the wild of its edginess as effectively as a culverted stream.
+This seems the ultimate of the many the paradoxes of seeking the edge via the wild.
+Our stepping onto a remote trail immediately integrates the edge into the structure.
+Channelling our society into the wild along the poisonous pipe of our presence amidst it, we drain the wild of its edginess as effectively as a culverted stream.

-Furthermore, as only individual socialisation defines where our personal edges occur, our liminality has uncertainty, a kind of dualism that might appeal to fans of Schrödinger or Heisenberg.
-It takes my falling into what I perceive to be a crack to simultaneously both reveal and bridge that crack.
+Furthermore, as only individual socialisation defines where our personal edges occur, our liminality has both uncertainty and dualism.
+It takes my falling into what I perceive to be a crack to reveal and bridge that crack.
 In encountering my cracks I heal them.
-Notwithstanding such neo-quantum persiflage, in practical terms our arrival in thought or in body, preferably both, into an out-of-category, edgy place is generally a prerequisite to creating for and inside ourselves the subjective experience of liminality, with its consciousness-raising payoff.
+Were they even there?

-I’ve come to believe in my later years that much of what we create in our lives is a function of our own habitual modes of thought.
-Whenever I stumble into liminality while walking a wild place, I strive whenever I can spare the energy to envision that the channel I create across the threshold by my own presence across it is bi-directional, that cleansing and healing can flow as easily as contamination.
+I’ve come to believe that much of what we create in our lives is a function of our own habitual modes of thought.
+Whenever I stumble into liminality while walking in a wild place, I try to envision that the channel I create across the threshold by my own presence is bi-directional, that cleansing and healing can flow as easily as contamination.

-It pleases me to extrapolate this envisioning into the airy-fairy hope that by walking wild places in the right spirit we can bring gifts to the wild – of awareness, of caring, of very survival – as well as taking from it.
-That the marsh can drain as well as flood, and that edges are not just frictional paradoxes but the defining source of the structure among which the location of our own rightful and comfortable (if not necessarily permanent) home is to be elucidated.
+I like to hope that by walking wild places in the right spirit we can bring gifts to the wild – of awareness, of caring, of very survival – as well as taking from it.
+That edges are not just frictional paradoxes but the defining source of the structure among which the location of our own rightful home can be elucidated.

-By experiencing both the edges and our bridging of them we can define and refine our own position, our own functionality, our own existence.
-By savouring the slippery dissonance of liminality we could, with a following wind, become more conscious.
-The Pennine Way delivers both liminality and wind.
-In the last year I’ve frequently felt grateful both to it and for its existence.
+By experiencing both edges and our bridging of them, we define and refine our own position, our own functionality, our own existence.
+By savouring the slippery dissonance of liminality we could become more conscious.

 ¹ La Shure, Charles (2005).
 What is Liminality?
 18 October, 2005 (first version) http://www.liminality.org/about/whatisliminality/